 Before you can even begin to figure out who your target audience is and how to use PR effectively, you need to set goals so that you can later measure the success of your launch.
-These goals are meant to serve as a guide and help you stay on track during your planning process.
+These goals should serve as a guide and help you stay on track during your planning process.
 With a combination of clear goals and a plan to follow, each action you take supports a purpose, thus helping you use your time and resources wisely.

 While every company may have different PR goals, some examples of product launch goals include: